By J. Sam Williams

 DC Comics?
 Or Marvel Comics?
 Which one do you like better?
 It’s a question as old as are microwaves or toasters better?
 TV or radio?
 Pompadours or Crew Cuts?
 Sinatra or Crosby?
 It’s a question that eats at the soul, and gets many a geek heated in the cheeks as he shouts like a freak.

-But here on Game of Narratives, with Special CHAMPIONSHIP BELT HOLDER BRODIE FOSTER HUBBARD as our darling guest, we aim to answer that question for better or for worse.
+But here on Game of Narratives, with Special CHAMPIONSHIP BELT HOLDER HUB as our darling guest, we aim to answer that question for better or for worse.

 Lil More Intro (also my rap name)

 SW: I got to be honest with you all.
 I’m obsessed with comic book movies and some TV shows, less so with comics.
 I’ve seen like 98% of superhero movies since Tim Burton’s Batman.
 I’ve watched about 50% of all TV shows relating to caped crusaders since 1992, and I’ve read about .001% of all comic books.